 Unfortunately for Camping lovers, the accommodation offer in campsites is very limited in Menorca.
 There are only two places prepared for camping in Menorca:

-- Weather: The winter weather in Spain (Menorca) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Spain (Menorca) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Spain (Menorca) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.